tathagata-dg/giftrocket-ruby/README.md

 # The funding source you select is how you are charged for the order.
 funding_source_id = funding_sources.first.id

-# An array of gifts to create.
+# An array data representing the gifts you'd like to send.
 gifts_data = [
   {
     "amount": 30,